tremho/odp-documentation/guide_book/src/how/ec/battery/5-standard.md

 In our example, we will build the full functionality of our component in a standard local-computer development environment.

 This allows us to begin development without worrying about hardware complications while still implementing nearly all of the system’s behavior.
-In the end, we will have a fully functional—albeit artificial—battery subsystem.
+In the end, we will have a fully functional — albeit artificial — battery subsystem.

 Once complete, our battery implementation is ready to be flashed and tested on the target embedded hardware, where it should behave identically.